Newsworks/Chartbuilder/Getting_Started.md

  + Style point: most of the information that typically is in a chart title is better suited in other parts of the chart e.g. a line label or axis suffix, try using titles for editorial effect "The demise of Goldman" or clarity “Emerging market performance” for a chart with multiple emerging market countries represented

-2. The credit is defaults to "Made with Chartbuilder" feel free delete or change.
+2. The credit is defaults to "NewsWorks/WHYY".

 3. Source is blank by default, you should add one.